OglesbyArt/BoughtPainting/README.md

         }
     }

-	//Desc: reads a file into the scanner, sets each field in the text file to
+    //Desc: reads a single BoughtPainting record into an object from the fileName
-	//		a field in a new Bought Painting object
-	//Pre: file must exist
+    //Pre: RandomAccessFile must exist
-	public void read(RandomAccessFile fileName)
+    //Post: all Bought Painting fields from are read into this object public void read(RandomAccessFile fileName)
     {
         try
         {

-            String  inputString = new String ();	// for storing artist record int	i = 0;		                // position in record
+            String  inputString = new String ();
+            int	i = 0;
             inputString = fileName.readLine ();
+            //Artist First Name
-            StringBuffer input = new StringBuffer ();	// for storing field within record while (inputString.charAt (i) != '|')
+            StringBuffer input = new StringBuffer ();
+            while (inputString.charAt (i) != '|')
             {
               input.append (inputString.charAt (i));